-It’s common for business to slow down during the summer months between Memorial Day and Labor Day.
+It’s not unusual for business to slow down during the summer months between Memorial Day and Labor Day.
 Clients are likely enjoying vacation or waiting for the fall to begin their next big project.
 If you’re not prepared for this downtime, your daily routine and finances may be caught off guard.

 If you foresee your projects beginning to taper off during the summer months, take time now to assess current contracts and negotiate new ones so you can keep your pipeline of work full through the fall.
 Take a look at existing projects and see if there is any extra work, upgrades, or additions your clients may be interested in.
 If so, start negotiating a new contract or add on to the existing scope of work.

 If you’re finding it difficult to land new contracts, step up your networking efforts to meet prospective clients.
 The contacts you make now may not be interested in starting a project right away, but by maintaining a relationship with them over the summer you’ll be top of mind when they need work done in the fall.

 2. Build Your Client Relationships

 It’s likely that client schedules will also slow down during the summer.
 Kids are out of school and vacation time is in full swing.
 Use this to your advantage by taking the time to meet with clients face-to-face if you’re able to do so.
 Offer to take a client out for coffee or lunch to catch up or review a deliverable.
 Periodically meeting with your clients in person is a great way to strengthen a relationship, discuss new work, and put a face to a name rather than only communicating via email.

 When business slows down, use your free time to tackle a project that has been on the back burner.
 Perhaps it’s writing an eBook, redesigning your website, pursuing a business certification, or simply decluttering your work environment.
 Consider learning a new skill that can help to move your business forward.
 Look for classes at a local community college, online training courses, local professional events, or educational webinars.